Read this week's CAP Announcements for news and events of interest to our community.

 DESIGN BUILD PROJECT WINS ACSA AWARD

-The Association of Collegiate Schools of Architecture (ACSA) has recognized the College of Architecture and Planning’s Design Build program with the 2014 ACSA Design Build Award for the project “Nakai Residence.”
+The Association of Collegiate Schools of Architecture (ACSA) recognized the College of Architecture and Planning’s Design Build program with the 2014 ACSA Design Build Award for the project “Nakai Residence.”
 The house on the Navajo Nation in Utah was the 2011 Design Build project built by CAP students James Anderson, David Hevesi, Zia Hooker, Courtney Hughes, Cameron Minor, Milen Milev, Michelle Pollock, and Josh Young under the direction of Rick Sommerfeld, Senior instructor of Architecture and Director of CAP’s Design Build Program.

 Each year, ACSA honors projects that demonstrate how faculty, students, and schools work to realize design-build projects.
 Curricula based design-build projects can encompass a variety of endeavors, but at their core they present constructions that illustrate design learning outcomes from conception to tangible fruition.
 This inaugural year for the Design Build Award, there were a number of nominations and the competition was rigorous for the four award winners.
-Presentation of the award will take place at a ceremony on April 11 at the 102nd ACSA Annual Meeting in Miami Beach, FL.
+Presentation of the award was at a ceremony on April 11 at the 102nd ACSA Annual Meeting in Miami Beach, FL.
 In addition, ACSA will publish a digital Architectural Education Awards Book that will include the project.

 FOUNDhouse in Archinect